 PLEASE NOTE that having a De Anza transcript with ‘Pass” or an A, B or C for a grade in a De Anza College class does not prove you earned a certification.
 It is possible to earn a passing De Anza College grade and not earn the certification.
+Many students take HLTH57A to learn first aid, but do not want a certification.

-As of 2022 the email with the digital cert was sent from
+Beginning in spring quarter, 2022 the email with the digital cert was sent from

-no-reply <no-reply@redcross.org>
+no-reply no-reply@redcross.org

-so if you look for it later by searching Red Cross it might not turn up for you
+it might not turn up for you

 (especially if your spam system decided that “no reply” is a spam email).